dsoprea/StripPreambleCs/README.md

 ## Basic Concept

 A preamble is defined by a set of states (referred to, collectively, as a "matcher").
 A state is defined as a set of regular-expressions (and more minor parameters).
-If we can match a certain number of lines to at least one of the regular expression in each state, in order, then we will have succeeded in identifying that there exists a preamble and it will be removed.
+If we can match a certain number of lines to at least one of the regular expressions in each state, in order, then we will have succeeded in identifying that there exists a preamble and it will be removed.

 ## Examples